samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ##### Well-typed programs can’t be blamed
 Philip Wadler and Robert Bruce Findler
+In Scheme Workshop 2007

+##### Well-typed programs can’t be blamed
+Philip Wadler and Robert Bruce Findler
 In ESOP ’09: Proceedings of the Eighteenth European Symposium on Programming, volume 5502 of Lecture Notes in Computer Science, pages 1–16.
 Springer-Verlag, 2009.

 ##### Operational semantics for multi-language programs